If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 It’s a strong and comfortable saw which is good for multiple uses and safe to store away, which is essential if you have children or pets with you.
 Again, it’s relatively cheap, making it good value for money against similar products.

 This heavy-duty saw features a curved blade made from high-grade steel.
-The blade is 14 inches long and features large teeth to make cutting easier and faster.
+It has a 14 inch blade and features large teeth to make cutting easier and faster.
 In total, the saw measures just under 20 inches, meaning you’ll have to make room for it in your backpack.

 This saw comes with a durable black polypropylene sheath to cover the blade and a detachable belt holder so you can keep it in easy reach when needed.